ibm-cloud-docs/solution-tutorials/cbr-security.hidden.md

 * You need to have an instance of [{{site.data.keyword.at_short}}](https://{DomainName}/docs/activity-tracker?topic=activity-tracker-getting-started) configured for platform logs.

-## Define the access strategy for your cloud resources
-{: #cbr-security-strategy}
-{: step}

-* what to protect
-* which by CBR, by IAM
-* what endpoints to protect / use
-* make sure to not locked you out (console, CLI, TF)

 ## Overview: Context-based restrictions
 {: #cbr-security-strategy-overview}
 {: step}